OpenNMT/CTranslate2/docs/python.md

-translator.device_index        # List of device IDs where this translator is running on. translator.num_translators     # Number of translators backing this instance. translator.num_queued_batches  # Number of batches waiting to be translated. translator.num_active_batches  # Number of batches waiting to be translated and currently translated.
+translator.device_index        # List of device IDs where this translator is running on. translator.num_translators     # Number of translators backing this instance. translator.num_queued_batches  # Number of batches waiting to be translated. translator.num_active_batches  # Number of batches waiting to be translated or currently in translation.

 # results is a list of TranslationResult instances that have the following properties:
 # * hypotheses